The Takeaway: Controversies

 In 2011, The Takeaway dismissed part-time freelancer Caitlin Curran, after she had participated in the Occupy Wall Street protests.
 According to WNYC's company guidelines: "Individuals may not participate in an advocacy manner in events involving causes or issues that New York Public Radio covers or may cover."
 At the time, The Takeaway was covering the protests extensively.
 The dismissal was widely criticized.

 On December 1, 2017, New York magazine published journalist Suki Kim's story alleging that John Hockenberry had created a toxic work environment for his co-hosts and lower-level co-workers and had even crossed the line of sexual harassment.
 In WNYC's own reporting about the story, journalist Ilya Marritz stated that four women had "approached WNYC News to say they recently filed harassment complaints with the station and have been dissatisfied with the response from human resources."
 In the wake of these revelations former host Adaora Udoji published an editorial in U.S. online edition of The Guardian, describing her experience as "an excruciating, painful ride that would haunt me nearly 10 years later."

 Five days after the Hockenberry story was published in New York magazine, WNYC suspended two of their best known hosts, Leonard Lopate and Jonathan Schwartz pending investigations into "inappropriate conduct".
 Two weeks later WNYC announced that both hosts had been fired for violating WNYC's "standards for providing an inclusive, appropriate, and respectful work environment."

 On January 26, 2018, WNYC announced that Chief Content Officer Dean Cappello would no longer oversee WNYC News and WNYC Studios, nor would he oversee any direct reports.

+The cancellation of The Takeaway was mired in controversy.
+WNYC cited the expensive nature of producing a daily radio program, as well as a decline in the listening audience.
+They noted that the carriage of the program on public radio stations across the United States has dropped 13% in the last several years.
+New York Public Radio CEO LaFontaine Oliver cited a $7 million deficit for the company in 2023.
+Members of the NYPR employees' union countered by pointing out that executive compensation had remained completely intact at an estimated $1.85 million.